TensorPool provides high performance persistent storage that can be attached to your clusters.

 Example Workflow

-# 1. Create a 1TB fast storage volume
+# 1. Create a 1TB shared storage volume

 # 2. Attach the volume to a cluster